Alumni Association Board of Directors

 Student Clubs/Orgs: Founder of Good Vibes Yoga Club, Student Activities Council, Comedy Stop Chair, LEAD Academy Staff, Orientation Leader, Peer Advisor, Wellness Committee, Dance Company, Psi Chi, MCLA M.Ed.
 Commencement Speaker 2015

+Danielle has been observing MCLA's growth for many years.
+She's excited to serve the institution that helped guide her current career.
 After eight years in the classroom and a few more in education management at Head Start, she is currently the Portland Pre-K program coordinator, which is in one of the largest school districts in Maine.
-For the last five years, she and her fiance have resided in Portland, where Danielle has continued to teach yoga and run monthly women's groups.
+For the last five years, she and her fiance have resided in Portland, where Danielle also teaches yoga and runs monthly women's groups.

 CARLA HOLNESS '95